-While serving his sentence at Danbury prison in Connecticut, Jung by chance got a link which would eventually help start one of the world’s most powerful drug cartels.
+After being busted with a large quantity of marijuana, Jung eventually landed in jail but that sentence changed his life forever.
+While serving his sentence at Danbury Prison in Connecticut, Jung, by chance, got a link which would eventually help start one of the world’s most powerful drug cartels.
 It was there that he met a Colombian and fellow inmate Carlos Lehder, who later introduced him to cocaine.
 Both men were released around the same time and after joining the Medellin cartel, they devised easier and evasive ways to smuggle drugs from Colombia into the United States.

 In a short while, their cartel which was supplying 80 percent of the world’s cocaine was booming and the market expanded.
 Though Jung and Lehder eventually fell out as partners, it opened a bigger window of opportunity for Jung to partner with the famous drug lord and narcoterrorist Pablo Escobar.

 After being found with several pounds of cocaine in his possession, Jung was arrested but later skipped bail.
 As expected, he soon went back to his smuggling business and again was caught and sentenced to 60 years in prison.
 But after a plea bargain to testify against former accomplice Lehder and incriminate the Medellin cartel, George Jung’s sentence was reduced to 20 years.
 He was released in November 2014 after his two-decade jail term.

-The drug smuggler has had a long-strained relationship with his daughter, who can’t seem to totally forgive him for his conspicuous absence and legacy in her life.
-Since after his release from jail in 2014, he has tried to make up for his wrongdoings.
+Though she had a bitter attitude towards her father for a while, they later reconciled after his last jail sentence.
+Since his release from jail in 2014, he has tried to make up for his wrongdoings.
 One of Jung’s current life priorities is to smoothen the broken relationship between them and do right by her.
 The duo who has been seen together at public events and functions has so far made progress in rekindling their relationship.

-With presumably little or no regrets about his life, Jung has learned some life lessons and hopes to make the best of his remaining time.
+He is also now married to his long time partner, Ronda Clay Spinello Jung and together, they are raising Ronda’s daughter named Clara Pearson.
 While the ex-cocaine kingpin seems to have retired from his former ways, it is only time that will tell if he’ll be able to stay clean.